LimorSh/SuperDuperMarket/README.md

 *This project was written while I was a CS student in 2020.*

-SuperDuperMarket is the project of Java Language and introduction for web development course (2020C).

 #### The final result is a smart super duper market (SDM) web system.